Damiennsoh/Readme-Generator_Challenge/README.md

 # Readme.md-Generator

 ## Description
-🔍 This is a Bootcamp prooject
+🔍 This is a Bootcamp Project-challenge to create a professional readme.md file using node.js through the command line interface(CLI) of the terminal of any operating system such as linux of MS windows through the use of Gitbash.
+By creating this readme file, it helps you to focus on other aspect of the application rather than the writing the readme file.

 # Table of Content
 * [Installation](#installation)